zamanianlab/ZamanianLabDocs/docs/comp_local.md

 5. Change the default Shell to `bash` (default on new Mac machines is `zsh`):

     - Open System Preferences
     - Click Users & Groups

-    - Click the lock icon in the bottom left of the window and unlock with your password
+    - Click bottom-left lock icon and enter password
     - Right-click (or hold Control and click) on your username in the left pane and select Advanced Options...
     - Choose `/bin/bash` as the Login shell

 6. Add contents of the lab `.bash_profile` to your current `~/.bash_profile` (direct link: [.bash_profile](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/.bash_profile)).
+Edit aliases as needed to include your net-id.

 7. Create your R environment:

-    - Use [CRAN](https://cran.r-project.org/bin/macosx/base/R-4.1.2.pkg) to install or update R to version 4.1.2
+    - Use [CRAN](https://cran.r-project.org/bin/macosx/base/R-4.2.1.pkg) to install or update R to version 4.2.1

       *NOTE: We will upgrade to new versions of R as a group.*